Optional Practical Training (OPT)

 - Your ORIGINAL passport, visa, and I-94 card (no photocopies – UFIC will make copies)

-- Two passport-regulation photos (taken within the last six months), which meet the USCIS color photograph requirement.
-Please print your full name and I-94 number in pencil on the back of each photo.
+Two passport-regulation photos of yourself, which must be taken within 30 days of the filing of the application and meet the USCIS color photograph requirements.
+Print your full name and I-94 number in pencil or felt tip pen (thin sharpie) on the back of each photo.
 You may obtain passport photos at the UF Mail & Document Services, Bldg.
-715, Radio Road or at Wal-Mart, CVS, Walgreens, etc.
+715, Radio Road or at a local Wal-Mart, CVS, Walgreens, etc.

 - OPT Questionnaire